-The SNRHA is planning to submit in upcoming years a tax credit application to develop Phase II of Bennett Plaza and may utilize Replacement Housing Factor (RHF) Funds, adding 35 additional public housing units.
-The SNRHA may self-develop or partner with a developer for this project.
-The SNRHA is having discussions with Clark County to provide funding for Phase II of this Marion Bennett project renaming the new development the Senator Joe Neal Senior Apartments.
+The SNRHA is having discussions with Clark County to provide funding for Phase II of Marion Bennett project renaming the new development the Senator Joe Neal Senior Apartments.
 The SNRHA was awarded \$3.15 million dollars from the Clark County Community Housing Fund to develop the new units.